 Move Your Water Fountain Indoors

-You may be able to move your water fountain depending on its size.
+You may be able to move your outdoor water fountain depending on its size.
 Larger water fountains may be impossible to move without the assistance of machinery but tiered fountains can be disassembled into smaller pieces that can help you save storage space.
-Moving you water fountain into a garage, barn, or shed is ideal because it will eliminate direct exposure to the harsh winter winds and moisture.
-This can keep your water fountain looking and running great.
+Moving your water feature into a garage, barn, or shed is ideal because it will eliminate direct exposure to the harsh winter winds and moisture.
+This can keep your outdoor fountain looking and running great.

 Service Your Pump